 Commuter fees: $75 plus additional fees for sittings, classes, sesshins, workshops and events, as indicated.
 Use the ticket table below or include payment with your application, or call our toll free number (888.743.9362) or our local number (415.475.9362).

 Residential practice period participants join the full practice period schedule, or a limited schedule that includes everything except the daily work practice.
 Residential participants should plan to arrive by the early afternoon of September 29.

 Full: Includes full-time work practice at City Center:

 - Download the Residential Practice Period Application [Word]/[PDF].
 You may also email the office (firstname.lastname@example.org) to request one, or call 415.863.3136.

 - To process residential applications, a non-refundable fee of $30 is required.
 Use the ticket table below or include payment with your application, or call our toll free number (888.743.9362) or our local number (415.475.9362).

 - Please also review the City Center Training Program and Practice Guidelines.

 We will accept new residential participants in the practice period based on available housing.
-If you want to practice as a resident, you are encouraged to apply as soon as possible, as residential space is limited.
+If you want to practice as a resident, you are encouraged to apply as soon as possible, as residential space is limited, but before August 5.